 "One, Two Whatever You Do... boasts some of the finest acting I've ever seen at FringeNYC.
 Anchoring this 90-minute play is its author, Vanessa Shealy, in a performance that's assured and complex and deeply affecting." - MARTIN DENTON, nytheatre.com

-Naked 20 minute monologue spoken by a young mother posing as the self-assured woman she feels she’s expected to be.
+Naked is a 20 minute monologue spoken by a young mother posing as the self-assured woman she feels she’s expected to be.
 Hoping that nude modeling for an art class will restore her sense of self, she eventually finds a way to accept her circumstances, even if life isn’t everything she hoped it would be.